This post contains affiliate links! As an Amazon Associate I earn from qualifying purchases. You can read our full affiliate disclosure HERE.

 1. Propolis – it is the universal immune system booster; it also helps the ovulation.
 Take 20-30 drops of Propolis Tincture diluted in 1 tbsp pure water, 30 min before a meal.
 Propolis should not be ignored especially if there is a predisposition to ovarian cysts.

-3. Flaxseed – grind the seeds into flax seed powder.
+3. Flaxseed (or golden linseeds which are much more digestible) – grind the seeds into flax seed powder.
 Take 5-10 g powder a day.

 4. Sprouts – all sprouts act as immune system stimulators, but they are also powerful assistants to the hormone system.
 It is advisable to eat 50-100 g sprouts a day to benefit from their healing properties.